Presentation by Julie Ann Sosa, MD

-"Less might be more when it comes to thyroid cancer surgery in 2016," said Julie Ann Sosa, MD, at the American Association of Clinical Endocrinologists (AACE) 25th Annual Scientific & Clinical Congress, May 25-29, 2016 in Orlando, Florida.
+"Less might be more when it comes to thyroid cancer surgery," said Julie Ann Sosa, MD, at the American Association of Clinical Endocrinologists (AACE) 25th Annual Scientific & Clinical Congress, May 25-29, 2016 in Orlando, Florida.
 In contrast, less isn't more when it comes to surgeon volumes and patient outcomes, she told the audience.

 "Thyroid cancer is the fastest increasing cancer in the United States today, both in men and women, with an incidence that has exploded by nearly 300% in the last three decades," explained Dr. Sosa, who is Professor of Surgery and Medicine and Chief of the Section of Endocrine Surgery at Duke University in Durham, NC.1 Thyroid cancer was the 5th most incident cancer among women in 2013 and is anticipated to rank 3rd by 2019, overtaking both colorectal cancer and uterine cancer, Dr. Sosa said.2